 This tutor position will provide academic assistance services to Club members, including tutoring students in specific academic areas related to their core curriculum and/or assisting students with their homework assignments during the after school program.
 We are looking for strong, experienced teachers with the skills to help Club members significantly improve their grades over the course of the school year.
 Successful candidates must also be able to adapt to the fast-paced, flexible nature of the Club setting (i.e. fluctuating student attendance and schedules) and be able to document their work to meet grant funding requirements.
 The ideal candidate will have experience helping students who are performing below grade level meet benchmarks.

-The tutor will be under the supervision of the Education Director.
+The tutor will be under the supervision of the Director of Club Services.
 Position is part time: up to 20 hours/week, 5 days/week between the hours of 4-6pm, August-May.

 Wage: $20/hour for school-based sites, $25/hour for Clubhouse sites.

 - Assess students’ reading, math, and science skills vs. grade level benchmarks to make selections for tutoring